TedHusted/awake/awake.md/awake.md

 “You decided on your own to enter the game?”

 “Yes.
-It’s my platform, and I can do what I like.
-I have stake in the game’s success too and I can help.”
+It’s my platform, and I have a stake in the game’s success.

 “Does Emma know it’s your platform.”